Skip to main content

 info

-When mapping and remapping emails, be sure not to make any assumptions about the number of buckets, their rotation dates, or the specific bucket that an email gets assigned to.
+When mapping and remapping emails, do not make any assumptions about the number of buckets, their rotation dates, or the specific bucket that an email gets assigned to.

 How often should UID2s be refreshed for incremental updates?